helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor1-mod-list.md

 : Tier 1 - Essential

 Installation Note
-: Place DelDuplicateTGA-TPC in the main game folder (NOT override), run it, say that TPC should be deleted and do not manually confirm.
+: Place DelDuplicateTGA-TPC (or the bash script version) in the main game folder (NOT override), run it, say that TPC should be deleted and do not manually confirm.

 ---